TianwenZhou/tianwenzhou.github.io/_pages/about.md

 # 🎓 Bio.
 I am a Senior student in Beijing Normal University majoring in Mathematics and Applied Mathematics.
 I am currently an intern researcher in AI Lab, Research and Development Center, Sony(China).
 I am a visiting student in the Great Bay University(GBU), working with [Prof. Zitong Yu](https://zitongyu.github.io).
 I was a research assistant in Intelligent Media Computer Laboratory, Beijing Normal University, working with [Prof. Hua Huang](https://vmcl.bnu.edu.cn/group/teacher/dcdaea79b5e54b75b532795109a85a34.htm).\
 My research interest includes deep learning and computer vision.
-I am currently working on Deep Learning and Low-level Vision tasks.\
+I am currently working on Deep Learning and Low-level Vision tasks, as well as Medical AI.\
 Feel free to get in touch with me via tianwenzhou0521[at]gmail.com